stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

   [(set_attr "type" "alu,alu,alu,alu,st,ld")])
 {% endhighlight %}

 The constraints matching interates over the alternatives.
-As we remember forom above we are trying to match `m,r`.
+As we remember from above we are trying to match `"m,r"`.
 We can see:

  - `alt=0` - this shows 1 loser because alt 0 `r,r` vs `m,r` has one match and
    one mismatch.